igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ in package code.
+'library' or 'require' call to âigraphâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
 network.modules: no visible global function definition for
-  ‘graph.empty’
+  âgraph.emptyâ
 network.modules: no visible global function definition for
-  ‘add.vertices’
+  âadd.verticesâ
-network.modules: no visible global function definition for ‘add.edges’
+network.modules: no visible global function definition for âadd.edgesâ
-network.modules: no visible global function definition for ‘tkplot’
+network.modules: no visible global function definition for âtkplotâ
-network.modules: no visible global function definition for ‘V’
+network.modules: no visible global function definition for âVâ
 ```
 ```
 DONE